tymyrddin/tymyrddin.github.io/_posts/2021-04-17-ravenous-runs.md

 This is no longer a story of front groups and infiltration.
 Activists are increasingly marginalised and becoming vulnerable to abuse.
 And activists' hard works are marketable without accountability.
 Some (if not most) movements are losing their voices for real change because members of such a “movement” are not promoting the movements message but rather participating in a fashion statement.
 Only a few seem to be foolhardy enough to apply the message to themselves.

+## Self

+_The commodification of self would seem to be a misnomer.
+If a commodity is a product, something that can be bought and sold, then in what sense can the self be commodified?
+Without any claim to being exhaustive, I want to discuss two possible meanings.
+A first is that self-understanding is mediated by the consumption of goods and images.
+In this sense, self-definition depends on the appropriation of the traits of commodities.
+We know who we are and we judge the quality of our inner experience through identification with the things we buy.
+A second meaning of self-commodification involves the reorganization of our personal lives and relationships on the model of market relations.
+This adaptation is well illustrated by the recent practice of “personal branding,” a strategy of cultivating a name and image of ourselves that we manipulate for economic gain.
+Both of these meanings of self-commodification concern the terms in which we define ourselves and our well-being, and each has been facilitated by the loosening of self-definitions from specific social roles and obligations._ ~ [The Commodification of Self, Joseph E. Davis, 2003](https://hedgehogreview.com/issues/the-commodification-of-everything/articles/the-commodification-of-self)

 ## Atmosphere

 Next one up is our atmosphere and carbon trading.
 CO2 is the newest commodity that can be traded.
 I wish to note that it is part of total control and another victory for market economy and utilitarian worldviews.
 Commodification spreading to nature as a whole.

 A carbon economy, with a market for the trading of carbon permits, where states, corporations, or even individuals would be given a certain allocation of permissible carbon emissions and where permits could be sold or traded.
 I can see it coming:

 * Pollution being allowed as long as one is able to pay for it?
-Duh?
+Great!
 And where does that money go, to restoring the environment?
-* Another round of rich countries taking advantage of poor, underdeveloped countries.
+* Another round of rich countries taking advantage of poor, underdeveloped countries?
-* Manipulation by states and corporations.
+* Manipulation by states and corporations?
 * Non-paying polluters being fined for actions that have an adverse effect on the environment.
+Another awesome measure.
 And where does that money go, to restoring the environment?

 Everybody happily dancing down the yellow brick road of life yet, singing commercial jingles?